adobe/spectrum-css/.github/ISSUE_TEMPLATE/--documentation-issue.md

 ---
-name: "\U0001F4DADocumentation issue"
+name: "📚 Documentation issue"
-about: Describe this issue template's purpose here.
+about: Report an issue with the project documentation
 title: ''
 labels: documentation
 assignees: ''